 Harsh dishwasher detergents can cause cloudiness or pitting in these types of glassware.

-Stainless steel pots and pans are generally considered safe to clean in the dishwasher, but keeping a few things in mind is important.
+Stainless steel pots and pans are generally considered safe to clean in the dishwasher, but keeping a few things in mind is essential.

 The dishwasher’s high humidity can cause metal corrosion, whereas hand washing allows for better temperature control.